To begin with, it is usual to be prescribed 4-6 capsules to take over the course of a day. This dose may be adjusted as your treatment continues.

 Can estramustine cause problems?

 Along with their useful effects, most medicines can cause side-effects although not everyone experiences them.
 Before you start treatment with estramustine, your doctor will discuss with you the possibility of unwanted side-effects occurring.
+The table below lists some of the most common ones associated with estramustine.
+You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 You should let your doctor or clinic know as soon as possible if you experience any of the following:

 |Common estramustine side-effects - these affect less than 1 in 10 people who take this medicine||What can I do if I experience this?|